Bambil/bambil/README.md

 Bambil aims at reducing the specialization that is required to create IoT applications.
 Currently IoT applications require lots of specializtion from hardware engineers to software engineers to DevOps.
-We are responsible for the cloud!
-Don't worry :) We'll take the responsibility of cloud and the task of creating an IoT application becomes as simple as developing an android application!
+Our aim is to make the only concern of hardware engineers who are designing IoT products be making accurate sensors and good actuators not how they should connect it to the internet or etc. We'll take the responsibility of cloud and the task of creating an IoT application becomes as simple as developing an android application!

+We'll serve your IoT applications you don't have to even worry about scaling runtime and etc. Another purpose of this platform is to maximize the use of IoT infrastructure and help independent application developers develop applications for current IoT infrastructure of a house or building or an orginization.

+Another thing we're thinking of is to get community to develop IoT applications.
+So they can get their applications to the market as easy as an android developer gets it to the market.

 ## Stay tuned